The Chemistry Readiness Assessment for Spring 2024 will be available later this year.

 Please include your UT EID and a copy of your Chemistry Package email purchase receipt.

-What if I already have credit for chemistry through AP, IB or CLEP exams?
+What if I already have credit for chemistry through AP, Credit by exam, IB or CLEP exams?

-The assessment is probably still required.
+The assessment may still be required.
 All incoming students who enroll or wish to enroll in CH 301 must take the Chemistry Readiness Assessment.
+Please discuss with your academic advisor if you plan on enrolling in any of the other chemistry courses in sequence (CH 302 or CH 320M) as your first class in-residence at UT Austin.

 Is the Chemistry Assessment a timed test?

-The Chemistry Assessment gives you the time you need in order to complete the assessment (20-35 questions).
-However, it does take into account the time it takes for you to answer each question when determining the ease or difficulty of your next question and your score.
+The Chemistry Assessment gives you the time you need to complete the assessment (20 questions).
 The assessment must be completed in one sitting.
-You should allow 1.5-2 hours for the initial assessment.
+You should allow approximately 1 hour for the initial assessment.

 How does the Chemistry Assessment work?